-The City of Pensacola's overall rating is inconclusive which means "leading to no conclusion or definite result" for fiscal year 2018.
-The City of Pensacola's rating has been inconclusive for fifteen of the last seventeen fiscal years.
+The City of Pensacola's overall rating is favorable for fiscal year 2019.
+The City of Pensacola's rating has been inconclusive for fifteen of the last eighteen fiscal years with the 2019 year marking the first favorable year since the Florida State Statutes and the Auditor General required a Financial Condition Assessment be performed.